QianZeHao123/MDS-Research-Project/Dissertation/main.typ

   caption: "Class Diagram of the ABM Model",
 ) <label:class>

-We used a top-down modeling approach to design the customer (agent) and the market environment (BassModel).
+We used a up approach to design the customer (agent) and the market environment (BassModel).
+Bottom-up ABM starts from the micro-level, defining agents' attributes, behavioral rules, and interactions to simulate complex system dynamics @rixon_bottom-up_2005.
+This approach allows macro-level phenomena to emerge naturally from micro-level interactions, capturing the heterogeneity and adaptivity of the system @nageli_towards_2020.
+By constructing models from the individual level, ABM provides a unique perspective for understanding and explaining complex systems, demonstrating the advantages of bottom-up modeling approaches.
 The characteristics (such as the type of the consumers, the probability of accepting the product, etc.) of the user will be introduced in detail in @label:agent_attr, and the simulation of the market environment (like the social network type, the market scale and the proportion of different kinds of consumer, etc.) will be presented in @label:network.

 == Agent Attributes <label:agent_attr>